 By Phil Butler for New Eastern Outlook

-In the news recently, Russia and China are seen as “gripping” Asia at a time when the United States seems to have eased off having the region in her clutches.
-And other stories Polish military commanders say Vladimir Putin’s legions are out to reclaim a Soviet Empire.
+In the news recently, Russia and China are seen as “gripping” Asia at a time when the United States seems to have eased off having the region in its clutches.
+And other stories Polish military commanders say Vladimir Putin’s legions are out to reclaim the Soviet Empire.
 And here’s what else is new.

 Ars Technica takes the cake, though.
 The headline reads “Russia tells its space reporters to stop reporting on the space program.”
 On this one, the authors have tweaked a new law by the Russian government to curtail foreign agency reporting on highly sensitive Roscosmos operations.
 The technocrats who run much of America are milking every drop out of the perception that Putin is clamping down on freedoms.
 The reality is, the Russians are trying to defend against massive western propaganda and the new age of western subversion tactics.

-Phil Butler, is a policy investigator and analyst, a political scientist and expert on Eastern Europe, he’s an author of the recent bestseller “Putin’s Praetorians” and other books.
+Phil Butler, is a policy investigator and analyst, a political scientist, and an expert on Eastern Europe, he’s an author of the recent bestseller “Putin’s Praetorians” and other books.
 He writes exclusively for the online magazine “New Eastern Outlook”.